 Applicant categories

 Applicants to the Discovery Grants program are categorized as either early career researchers or established researchers.
 Refer to the Discovery Grants - applicant categories for more information.
-Applicant categorization is the responsibility of NSERC staff and is based on the information provided by the applicant in the This link will take you to another Web site Canadian Common CV (CCV) and application.
+Applicant categorization is the responsibility of NSERC staff and is based on the information provided by the applicant in the Canadian Common CV (CCV) and application.

 Application procedures